DevMjee/hanafuda-koi-koi/README.md

 * 2 players take turns matching cards from their hands with cards belonging to the same month on the table.
 * The aim is to make special sets, known as Yaku, using cards across the different months score points.
 * As soon as a set is made by either person, the winning player can end the round or call Koi Koi to try and earn more points.
-* If the round continues, it will end when another set is made by either player, or an existing set is added to / upgraded.
+* If the round continues, it will end when another set is made by either player, or an existing set is added to or upgraded.
 * When the round ends, points are only awarded to the last player who earned a set.
 * Games are made of either 3, 6, 9, or 12 rounds.
 * The first player of round 1 is randomly chosen.
 * The winning player of the last round begins plays first in the subsequent round.
 * If the points scored in a single round are greater than or equal to 7 points, double the player score for that round.
-* The player with the most points at the end of all rounds.
+* The player with the most points at the end of all rounds wins the game.

-**Hanafuda Deck**
+**Hanafuda Deck Composition**
 * 48 total cards made of:
   * 5 Light cards       - 1 Rainy Light, 1 Moon Light, 1 Cherry Blossom Light
   * 9 Seeds cards       - 3 Animals: 1 Boar, 1 Deer, 1 Butterfly